 Metabolic Rift, Zoonotic Spillover, Agency

-Rowan Fortune reviews Andrea’s Malm’s latest contribution on the theorisation of metabolic rift, specifically in the context of Chronic Emergency as highlighted by the Coronavirus pandemic.
-While questions remain about the nature of capitalist crisis, Malm outlines a serious articulation of the present catastrophe socialists must appreciate.
+Rowan Fortune reviews Andrea’s Malm’s latest contribution to the theorisation of metabolic rift, specifically in the context of Chronic Emergency as highlighted by the Coronavirus pandemic.
+While questions remain about the nature of the capitalist crisis, Malm outlines a serious articulation of the present catastrophe socialists must appreciate.

 Indisputably one of the most serious theorists writing about the crisis of nature today, Malm has much to teach a new generation of socialists grappling with our responsibilities and calamity.
 Fossil Capital remains one of the best works of theory on metabolic rift.
 Alongside Geoff Mann and Joel Wainwright’s Climate Leviathan, which is a similarly splendid political appraisal of the ecological situation, Malm’s masterpiece (to date) grasps the history and meaning of the economic crisis better than most, situating it persuasively within class conflict and the origins of modernity, and showing that to traverse our current impasse, we must create a radically different society.

 Starting with an account of the climate crisis and the coronavirus pandemic, Andreas Malm’s Corona, Climate, Chronic Emergency asks a follow-up question to his earlier works: ‘why did the states of the global North act on corona but not on climate?’